inorbit-ai/ros_amr_interop/massrobotics_amr_sender_py/sample/README.md

 ## How to run

-The `massrobotics_amr_sender_rosbag_launch.py` launch file describes a `massrobotics_amr_sender` node that is configured to use a configuration file that is specific for the sample rosbag, and also plays the rosbag in loop mode so the different node callbacks are executed.
+The `massrobotics_amr_sender_rosbag_launch.py` launch file describes a `massrobotics_amr_sender` node that uses a configuration file customized for the sample rosbag, and also plays the rosbag in loop mode so the different node callbacks are executed.

 ```bash
 ros2 launch massrobotics_amr_sender_rosbag_launch.py